ibm-cloud-docs/vpc/hub-spoke-planning.md

 * When the DNS-shared VPC has its resolver being delegated to the DNS hub VPC's custom resolver, disabling DNS sharing on an individual endpoint gateway in the DNS-shared VPC might cause DNS resolution failure on the DNS-shared VPC for this endpoint gateway.
 * You cannot create more than one DNS resolution binding for a DNS-shared VPC.
 * You can view the DNS resolution binding details to get information about the hub VPC and which endpoint gateways in the DNS-shared VPC have DNS sharing enabled.
-* You can delete a DNS resolution binding at any time.
+* You cannot delete the DNS resolution binding on a DNS-shared (spoke) VPC if the DNS resolver type is set to Delegated.
+You must first update the DNS resolver type to System or Manual, and then delete the DNS resolution binding.
 * For the DNS-shared VPC to use the delegated DNS server on the hub VPC, the hub VPC must run the custom resolver on its networks.
 * You can enable or disable DNS sharing on each individual endpoint gateway in the DNS-shared VPC.
 * You can configure the DNS resolver of the DNS-shared VPC to the custom resolver on the hub VPC.